MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Stop-SPOUserAndContentMove.md

 # Stop-SPOUserAndContentMove

 ## SYNOPSIS
-In a Multi-Geo company, stops the ability to move a user closer to their sites.
+In a Multi-Geo company, stops the ability to move a user's content related objects in a SharePoint Online Tenant

 ## SYNTAX